List of Gladiators UK events: Pendulum

 The pendulum was a ball 5 metres in diameter, which hung from the ceiling of the arena, 40 ft above the ground.
 The event was contender versus Gladiator in a chasing game of hide and seek and tag.
-On the whistle, the pendulum would begin to swing from side to side to the tune of "O Fortuna".
+On the command from the referee of “set the Pendulum” the ball would be set to the tune of "O Fortuna".
+On the whistle, the pendulum would begin to swing from side to side.
 The aim of the contender was to avoid the Gladiator, whose objective was to track the contender down and remove the Velcro tag from their back.
 Once this was done, the game was over.
 If the contender or Gladiator fell off, the remaining participant won.
 Contenders scored 10 points for remaining on the Pendulum for 60 seconds or 5 points for staying on for 40 seconds.
-If the contender was judged to be actively blocking the Gladiator from removing their tag, rather than trying to evade the Gladiator, the event was stopped.
-Both participants were forbidden from climbing above the red orbs at the top of the sphere, although this was largely for safety reasons as this took them into the swinging mechanism.
-In 1998, the rules were changed: the contender's objective was to hit 4 lit sectors in different positions around the pendulum, while still avoiding being caught by the Gladiator.
+If the contender was judged to be actively blocking the Gladiator from removing their tag, rather than trying to move away, the event was stopped.
+Both participants were forbidden from climbing above the red section at the top of the sphere, although this was largely for safety reasons as this took them near the swinging mechanism.
+In 1998, the rules were changed: the contender's objective was to hit 4 lit “sectors” in different positions around the pendulum, while still avoiding being caught by the Gladiator.
 Contenders could score 2 points for each of three upper sectors hit and 4 points for lower sector (for a maximum of 10 points).

 Pendulum was originally planned to debut in the Sheffield live 1995 shows, but had to be dropped as the safety net was too big to fit in the arena.
 Instead, Joust was played.